Rajdeepc/search-stolen-bike/README.md

 ## Tech Requirements

 - React
-- Jest + react-testing-library / enzyme
+- Tests: Jest + react-testing-library / enzyme
-- Tslint, prettier
+- Code Linter
 - Typescript is a plus
 - CSSinJS is a plus: styled-components, styled-system, ...